 By way of background, my wife's mother, who is now (in 2011) 93 years old, has now been moved into a dementia section of the retirement facility where she has lived for the past 11 or 12 years.
 She worked until she was 80, and had been the sole breadwinner for her husband and herself since I met them in 1968 or 69.
 She had been THE financial person for a number of firms all her life, and bookkeeping and financial analysis had always come easily to her.
 Very well read and educated (Hunter College), she married her (second) husband (let's call him "Joe") who was a willing participant in a role-reversed family.
 While she supported Joe, he shopped, cooked and did the laundry and all the other household chores.
 For the years I knew them, Joe was the one who had all the activities, and she happily went with him and joined in.
 I really don't remember her having friends apart from work or activities that Joe hadn't gotten involved in.
 They always had a boat, as we did, and all of us spent countless hours on Long Island Sound both at anchor and cruising together.
 Unfortunately, Joe was also an alcoholic, and the M-I-L enjoyed her martinis as well.
 She got a pacemaker after she fell off a bar stool at Brunch one Sunday morning.
 I doubt she needed a pacemaker, but it stopped HER drinking.

 Joe was (rightfully) concerned that no one would look after him as he aged, especially if M-I-L predeceased him, and he and the M-I-L (when she was 81) moved to a Masonicare facility (unassisted living) in Wallingford CT.
-This went well, until Joe died (in his late 80s) about 5 or 6 years ago.
+This went well, until Joe died (in his late 80s) in 2005.
 The M-I-L stayed in the apartment, but as time went on, it was slowly becoming obvious that she was losing the ability to fend for herself.
 Oh yes, we spoke to her on the phone daily, but we began to notice that she wasn't answering questions about her routine, and, when we visited, we could see that she was wearing the same clothing every day.
 Fortunately, she has very clean personal habits, and she washed her clothes in the sink, and showered daily as well.
 But, every day, she would wear the same duds, as tattered and torn as they would become, although there were plenty of new replacements in her dresser drawers (perhaps she didn't remember they were there or even recognize the need for replacement?).

 She didn't cook, or use the washing machines, and, except for the bi-weekly vacuuming provided by the village, she wasn't cleaning the apartment either (remember, she never did do that chore anyway), but fortunately, there was no infestation.
 Her failure to dust, vacuum or otherwise clean the place was really not a surprise, because Joe had previously done whatever little cleaning was done, and, from what we saw, that wasn't much, and NOTHING had been cleaned since his passing..